emdgroup-liquid/liquid/src/liquid/components/ld-theme/readme.md

 You apply a theme by wrapping whatever needs to be themed in an `ld-theme` component, or an element with a CSS theme class.

-{% example 'html', false, false, false, false %}
+{% example 'html', false, true, false, false %}
 <ld-theme name="bubblegum">
   <ld-button>Text</ld-button>
 </ld-theme>